iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 In the above figure there are four Gaussians with the same mean, that is why there appear to be only one red dot.

-Above examples show that a local minimum can be much worse than the global optimum.
+Above example show that a local minimum can be much worse than the global optimum.

-As the number of Gaussians further increases, so does the number of local minimum's that gradient descent can converge to.
+As the number of Gaussians consisting our model further increases, so does the number of local minimum's that gradient descent can converge to.
 However, as you get more Gaussians to fit your data, it becomes harder to fit the data badly.
-If you would have some extra Gaussians at your disposal you could "fix" bad areas of local minimum.
-For example, adding extra Gaussians to the initialization that lead to a bad local minimum yields:
+In the previous example of bad local minimum, if you would have some extra Gaussians at your disposal you could "fix" bad areas of local minimum.
+Adding such extra Gaussians to the initialization that lead to the mentioned bad local minimum yields:

 ![Example fitting with larger number of Gaussians (7).](/images/localminimum/figure_3.png)

-which is in fact very close to the global optimum.
+which is in fact equal to the global optimum.

 Furthermore, you could think of some simple strategies on how to train a model given unlimited Gaussians such that you are guaranteed that you will not arrive at a "bad" model.
-For example, you can add Gaussian to the place in your data where the model and data disagree most; You repeat this procedure until difference between the data and model is below some threshold, or when you cross validation error starts to grow.
+For example, you can add a Gaussian to the place in your data where  model and data disagree most; You repeat this procedure until difference between the data and model is below some threshold, or when the cross validation error starts to grow.

 An extreme example of such strategies is when every point in your dataset has a separate Gaussian.
-For every such Gaussian you set its deviation to be small and its height to be equal to the value of the data, and voilà!
+For every such Gaussian you set its deviation to be infinitesimally small so that it does not overlap with other Gaussians, and its height to be equal to the value of the data, and voilà!
 You don't even need training for your model, and you fit your data perfectly.
 Needles to say though, how bad such model would overfit.

 ### Definition of Learning Problem

+In order to proceed, I first specify a widely used formulation of training of neural network as an optimization problem.

-I assume that some data is given in the form of matrix \\(X \in R^{n \times m}\\) (locations of data points) and a vector \\(Y \in R^{n} \\) (values to fit at points \\(X\\)).
-I want to fit a certain neural net \\( f(X, W) \to R^{n} \\) with parameters \\( W \in R^{k} \\) to my data \\(X,Y\\).
-I can formulate this in vector form as the following optimization problem:
+I assume that some data is given in the form of the matrix \\(X \in R^{n \times m}\\) (locations of data points) and a vector \\(Y \in R^{n} \\) (values to fit at points \\(X\\)).
+I want to fit a certain neural net to my data \\(X,Y\\), outputs of which for every training point I write as \\( f(X, W) \to R^{n} \\), with net parameters denoted as \\( W \in R^{k} \\).
+I formulate this in vector form as the following optimization problem:

 $$ \min\limits\_{W \in R^{k}} || f(X,W) - Y ||\_2^2\label{eq:main}$$